joergkrause/nyaf/README.md

 # Introducing ny@f

 The name ny@f is an acronym for "Not Yet Another Framework".
 It is, in fact, an entirely new concept of Web development support libraries, a so called "thin library".
+If you want to talk about, pronunce it like 'knife' (naɪf, and think of a swiss knife, it's quite close).

 It's simple, has a flat learning curve, doesn't need any special tools.
 Keep your tool chain, get the power.
 It can replace all the complex stuff such as React or Angular entirely, indeed.